ConnectThink/WP-SCSS/readme.md

 * Compressed - Fully compressed css.

 ####Error Display
 'Show in Header' will post a message on the front end when errors have occured.
-This helps debug as you write you scss.
+This helps debug as you write your scss.

 If you're working on a live/production site, you can send errors to a log.
 This will create a log file in your scss directory and print errors there as they occur.
 Just keep an eye on it, because the css will not be updated until errors have been resolved.